zbaker94/WeatherApp/README.md

   # Then open `.env` and replace <YOUR OPEN WEATHER API KEY> with your actual key
   ```

-4. Run the `deploy.sh` script This will:
+4. Run `sudo deploy.sh`.
+This will:

 - Start the Vagrant VM